dohoangan/vn_zipcode/README.md

 # vn_zipcode
-## Please folk add edit and send a pull request :)
+## Here is the strating point for zip address.
+Please folk add edit and send a pull request :)